Skip to main content

 • SLS counsel and guidance is limited to California law.
 SLS cannot advise in any matter that may be governed by the laws of other states.

-• Other than providing basic information and referrals, SLS cannot generally advise in matters related to tax, immigration, patent, workers’ compensation, or medical or legal malpractice.
+• Other than providing basic information and referrals, SLS cannot generally advise in matters related to tax, immigration, patent/intellectual property, workers’ compensation, California residency for tuition purpoes, or medical or legal malpractice.

 • The services offered by SLS are available only to individual students.
 SLS does not assist partnerships, corporations, associations, or organizations, nor does SLS assist students with their business affairs.